-3.2 SEooC Development with Safety Contracts
+B. SEooC Development with Safety Contracts

-SEooC development starts by capturing the system-level assumptions as shown in Fig. 3.
-Simultaneously, the preliminary safety contracts phase is initiated, as described in the Section 2.1.
-All relevant assumed properties should be covered by the established preliminary contract assumptions.
+SEooC development starts by capturing the system-level assumptions (Fig. 1).
+Simultaneously, the preliminary safety contracts phase is initiated, as described in the Section II-A. All relevant assumed properties should be covered by the established preliminary contract assumptions.
 Once the HW/SW safety requirements are derived, each requirement is associated with at least one contract such that the behaviour achieved by the associated contracts satisfies the required behaviour by the corresponding requirement.
 After the safety contracts are established and associated with the safety requirements, the safety contract production phase and the corresponding ISO 26262 product development at HW/SW level are continued to develop the SEooC and its safety contracts.
 At this point the development of the SEooC out-of-context is completed.

-Once the SEooC is used in a particular system (in-context), the assumed requirements are compared and matched to the actual safety requirements allocated to the element, and contracts are used to verify that the assumptions captured during the SEooC development are satisfied.
-The contract production phase continues in-context of a particular system to capture the behaviours of the SEooC that could not be established out-of-context.
+Once the SEooC is used in a particular system (in-context), the assumed requirements are compared and matched (e.g., manually) to the actual safety requirements allocated to the component, and contracts are used to verify that the assumptions captured during the SEooC development are satisfied (provided that the contracts are established for the rest of the system).
+The contract production phase continues in-context to capture the behaviours of the SEooC that could not be established out-of-context.
 In case of assumptions mismatch, ISO 26262 impact analysis can be assisted by the contract maintenance activity.
-Once all the relevant safety contracts are satisfied for the reused SEooC, an argument for the element is generated to show the satisfaction of the safety requirements through the satisfaction of the associated safety contracts [16].
+Once all the relevant safety contracts are satisfied for the reused SEooC, an argument for the component is generated to show the satisfaction of the safety requirements through the satisfaction of the associated safety contracts [18].